 If you found this article of interest, and want to learn more about this and other topics including how to work with Indigenous Peoples consider registering for one of our public courses.
-We will be in Victoria, Toronto, Ottawa, and Vancouver this fall.
+We will be in the following city this fall.
 Click the image below to learn more.

 Edited September 4, 2016